bhushan354/Reservation-App-Frontend/README.md

   git clone git@github.com:bhushan354/Full-Stack-Capstone-Frontend.git
   cd Full-Stack-Capstone-Frontend
 ```
-- Open the project in your favourite code editor Add this piece of code after line 19 into the dependencies of package.json file:
+- Open the project in your favourite code editor, Add this piece of code into the dependencies of package.json file:
 ```sh
       "react-elastic-carousel": "^0.11.5",
 ```